Cepheid (company): Pricing controversy

+On September 12, 2023, a campaign was launched by author and vlogger John Green to continue the fight to lower the cost of TB cartridges to $5.
+One week later, Cepheid and Danaher announced a 20% price reduction for their Xpert MTB/RIF TB test cartridge, from $9.98 to $7.97 in high TB-burden countries.
+However, their Xpert MTB/XDR test used to diagnose for drug-resistant TB, which is the deadliest form, remained unchanged at $14.90.

 Corporate status

 Cepheid was founded in March 1996 by Thomas Gutshall, Bill McMillan, Dr. Kurt Petersen, Dr. Greg Kovacs, Steven Young and Dr. Allen Northrup.

 The company went public in 2000.
 The initial public offering was June 21, 2000 at US$6 per share.
 Cepheid stock was listed on the Nasdaq under the ticker symbol CPHD until it was acquired by Danaher in 2016.

 The company's first CEO was Tom Gutshall, who held the position from 1996 to 2002.
 In April 2002, John L. Bishop was appointed CEO.

 In August 2016, the company had a market capitalization of US$2.66 billion.

 In late 2016, Danaher Corp. bought Cepheid for US$4 billion, citing a large base of already-installed test instruments, and a wide menu of tests that fit in them.

 Cepheid is headquartered in Sunnyvale, California.